Prahara

-Prahar or Prahara is a Sanskrit term for a unit of time, or subdivision of the day, approximately three hours long.
+Prahara is a Sanskrit term for a unit of time, or subdivision of the day, approximately three hours long.

 Definition

 The day is divided into eight parts: four praharas for the day, and four for the night.
 The first prahara of the day begins at sunrise, and the fourth prahara of the day ends at sunset.
 A second round of four praharas unfolds during the night, between sunset and sunrise.

 The traditional system of praharas overlaps with the traditional system of muhurtas also, which is based on precise astronomical calculations.

 Thus, the day can be regarded as divided into eight praharas (of three hours each) or thirty muhurtas (of 48 minutes each).
 In both systems, the day commences with sunrise.
 The timing of the two systems coincides only at sunrise and sunset (four praharas coincide with fifteen muhurtas at the twelve-hour, or 720-minute, point).

 History

 In the ancient Puranas, the day is divided into eight praharas: four for the day and four for the night.
 The concept still prevails today in India, particularly in connection with the performance of Indian classical music (see below).